 Interest Rates

 Interest rates on buy-to-let mortgages are usually higher than those on residential mortgages due to the higher risk associated with rental properties.
-This gap widened further after the Bank of England raised interest rates to 4.5% on 11th May 2023, increasing borrowing costs for both residential and buy-to-let mortgages.
+Landlords can choose between interest-only mortgages or repayment mortgages.

 Interest-Only Option